What Is Cabinet Refacing And The Average Cabinet Refacing Cost?

 But why tear down an entire home when all it needs is some TLC and some new veneer?
 The same concept applies here; sometimes refacing your cabinets, rather than replacing them, is the perfect way to spruce up your kitchen without burning a hole in your wallet.
 So if you’re looking for the average cabinet refacing cost, then look no further, we’re going to break it down for you.

 For starters, let’s identify exactly what goes into refacing cabinet doors and drawers, as this will further inform what’s behind the cost to change kitchen cabinets.

 Think of refacing as a full cycle of shedding until a thick, healthy coat of skin grows in.
 First you need to exfoliate, then you build.
 It’s essentially stripping away the old layers (without damaging the quality of the wood) until the skin is ready to be restored.
 This covers everything from replacing the handles, to adding new veneer.

-Essentially, the skeleton remains intact but everything it supports is subject to change.
+Essentially, the existing skeleton remains intact but everything it supports is subject to change.
 The base wood and structure don’t move but the hardware, veneer, coloring, and the cabinet doors are switched out.
 There is no one way to reface a kitchen—albeit some are less extensive than others—but typically the process looks like this:

 - Goodbye, cabinet doors!
 The cabinet doors are removed along with the drawers.
 However, the drawer is then separated from its front, where the rest of it is preserved (there’s no reason to replace the entire drawer if it’s still healthy).